marciofrayze/todo-vanilla-js/README.md

 ## This example is too complex!

 Sure.
 You could do a much simpler TODO using plain JavaScript.
-But the goal of this project is to show how you can use vanilla JavaScript to create independent components and how they can interact with each other using a simple one-way data flow.
+But the goal of this project is to show how you can use vanilla JavaScript to create independent components and how they can interact with each other.

 ## Can I use something like this in production?